findy-network/findy-network.github.io/content/en/blog/identity-hack-panel-discussion/index.md

 ### Effective Talent Sourcing

-Sourcing skilled blockchain talent has proven to be difficult.
+Sourcing skilled blockchain talent has proven to be complicated.
 Panelists revealed that **growing their own talent through training and education has been the most effective strategy**.
 Some have also turned to partnerships with startups, consultants, or other companies to fill talent gaps.